a11ywatch/a11ywatch/README.md

 docker-compose -f development.yml up
 ```

+By default the ui application opens on port 3000.
 For the full story, head over to the [developer's documentation](https://a11ywatch.github.io/a11ywatch-docs/docs/getting-started).

 ## Backers